LunarG/VulkanTools/layersvt/device_simulation.md

 If either answer is "no," LunarG offers a free tool that could extend your test coverage and increase your peace of mind.

 ### Introducing the LunarG Device Simulation Layer
 The LunarG Device Simulation layer helps test across a wide range of hardware capabilities without requiring a physical copy of every device.
-It can be applied without modifying any application binaries, and in a fully-automated fashion.
+It can be applied without modifying any application binaries, and in a fully automated fashion.
 The Device Simulation layer (aka DevSim) is a Vulkan layer that can override the values returned by your application’s queries of the GPU.
 DevSim uses a JSON text configuration file to make your application see a different driver/GPU than is actually in your system.
 This capability is useful to verify that your application both a) properly queries the limits from Vulkan, and b) obeys those limits.

 The DevSim layer library is available pre-built in the LunarG Vulkan SDK, and continues to evolve.
 DevSim works for all Vulkan platforms (Linux, Windows, and Android), and is open-source software hosted on GitHub.